 Sync up with related teams.
-Our goal here is to inform teams that hypotheses tests may influence their workflows, or we will need their assistance.
+Our goal is to inform teams that hypotheses tests may influence their workflows, or we will need their assistance.

 Let’s say we’re testing a product demo request hypothesis.
 We inform the sales team that they will have more leads coming from a particular ad campaign and a specific date, and they will have to call them back.

 Production and testing.
 We can allocate a maximum of six hours to launch a hypothesis.
-That’s why we should always aim to speed up, whether it’s about creative inputs, running a hypothesis, or collecting statistically significant data.
+That’s why we should always aim to speed up, whether about creative inputs, running a hypothesis, or collecting statistically significant data.

 Here’s where we find the MVP product approach handy.
 We’re delivering a minimum viable product that allows us to see if a hypothesis works.
 We’re not developing it all from top to bottom.